mqttjs/MQTT.js/README.md

   - `reasonString`: representing the reason associated with this re-authentication `string`,
   - `userProperties`: The User Property is allowed to appear multiple times to represent multiple name, value pairs `object`
 - `callback` - `function (err, packet)`, fired when the exchange completes.
-  `packet` is the final `AUTH` packet received from the broker.
+  `packet` is the final `AUTH` packet received from the broker, and is only passed on success.
 When no callback is given, failures are emitted as `'error'` events.

 The exchange fails with an error when the broker does not answer within `reauthTimeout` milliseconds, when the connection is closed in the meantime,